MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Service workers are defined in a special JavaScript file, described in [Using Service Workers](https://developer.mozilla.org/docs/Web/API/Service_Worker_API/Using_Service_Workers) and [Service Worker API](https://developer.mozilla.org/docs/Web/API/Service_Worker_API).

-To build a service worker in your project, use the **Cache-first network** service worker recipe from PWA Builder, as follows.
+To build a service worker in your project, use the **Cache-first network** service-worker recipe from PWA Builder, as follows.

 1. Copy the source files [pwabuilder-sw-register.js](https://github.com/pwa-builder/pwabuilder-serviceworkers/blob/master/serviceWorker6/pwabuilder-sw-register.js) and [pwabuilder-sw.js](https://github.com/pwa-builder/pwabuilder-serviceworkers/blob/master/serviceWorker6/pwabuilder-sw.js) to the `public` folder in your web app project.